EwanLoy/Ewan-Loy/SocLevel1/README.md

 The aim of this repository is not to create step-by-step walkthroughs, but to track my own progress and help me:
   - Reflect on what I've learned
   - Reinforce key concepts
-  - Build a refernce I can return to and expand as I continue to learn
+  - Build a reference I can return to and expand as I continue to learn
 ---
 ## Path Progress
 | Module | Status |